 🎨 30 minutesBuild a Pet-Safe Easter Basket

-Skip the chocolate (seriously—keep it far away) and fill a basket with things they'll actually love: a new squeaky toy, their favorite treats, a spring-scented bandana, a chew bone, or a bag of catnip.
+Skip the chocolate (seriously — keep it far away) and fill a basket with things they'll actually love: a new squeaky toy, their favorite treats, a spring-scented bandana, a chew bone, or a bag of catnip.
 Wrap it in pastel tissue paper.
 Watch them destroy the tissue paper in approximately four seconds.
 Take a photo.
 Treasure it forever.

 🧺 Gift timeOrganize a Backyard Egg Hunt

 This one's a hit with dogs especially.
 Fill plastic Easter eggs with small treats or kibble (make sure they're large enough that your dog won't swallow the plastic) and hide them around the yard.
 Let your pup sniff them out.
 For cats, try hiding treat-filled eggs around the house for an indoor treasure hunt.
 It's enrichment and entertainment rolled into one.
+Always supervise and count eggs before and after.

 🥚 EnrichmentHost a Bunny-Ear Photoshoot

-Bunny ears, a bow tie, a tiny Easter hat—whatever your pet will tolerate for approximately 30 seconds before shaking it off.
+Bunny ears, a bow tie, a tiny Easter hat — whatever your pet will tolerate for approximately 30 seconds before shaking it off.
 Use natural light near a window or head outside for a garden backdrop.
 These photos become instant classics, and they make perfect Easter cards to send to the grandparents.
 Pro tip: treats held just above the camera get the best eye contact.

 📸 MemoriesCook an Easter Brunch for Your Pet